Addition to 20

 The winner is the player with the most points.
 Only completed shapes (above) earn points.

 Provide manilulatives for addition for the students to use when they need to ( number lines, dienes blocks, counters).

 Players challenge themselves to see how many of the required shapes they can create by rolling the dice 20, 30 or more times.

 You can decide to use your own shapes/arrangements for the game and name them as you like.
 We liked these ones.
 Make sure that you color them on a sample board for everyone to refer to.
 You can also use the game as a math station or even assign it as homework.
 I found that many students like to play by themselves and design their own patterns.
 They prefer this than a simple addition worksheet.

 Here are two game boards for you to choose from.
 The first one has less and bigger tiles and the second has smaller tiles.
-Use the second if you are playing for more than 2 players.
-There is also a board with samples of the shapes/arrangements to make.
-I always laminate the boards and use them multiple times.
+Use the second if you are playing with more than 2 players.
+There is also a game board with samples of the shapes/arrangements to make.